Laura-Kimble/Yelp-Reviews/README.md

 <div style="text-align:center"><img src="images/Avg.
 Star Ratings for Businesses.png" /></div>

 Next, I compared the average ratings of restaurants to other 'non-restaurant' types of businesses.
 This does show variation in the ratings distributions, with many more "other" businesses having 4.5 and 5-star ratings.
-From my experience on Yelp.com, I do this pattern -- a flower shop or mechanic is more likely to have a 5-star rating, while restaurants seem to be mostly in the range of 3.5 to 4.5 stars.
+From my experience on Yelp.com, I do see this pattern -- a flower shop or mechanic is more likely to have a 5-star rating, while restaurants seem to be mostly in the range of 3.5 to 4.5 stars.

 <div style="text-align:center"><img src="images/Avg.
 Star Ratings of Restaurant vs. Other business types.png" /></div>